jurgenwigg/py3S60/newcore/Doc/library/os.rst

    Combine the functionality of :func:`os.readv` and :func:`os.pread`.

    .. availability:: Linux 2.6.30 and newer, FreeBSD 6.0 and newer,
-      OpenBSD 2.7 and newer, AIX 7.1 and newer.
+      OpenBSD 2.7 and newer.
 Using flags requires Linux 4.6 or newer.

    .. versionadded:: 3.7